ChalmersGU-data-structure-courses/dsabook/src/markdown/10-set-map-ADTs/00-introduction.md

 removing and searching can be done efficiently?
 In this book we will see several different ways of implementing sets and maps.

+- In Section XX,
-In Chapter [Arrays: Searching and Sorting], we will see how to implement a set using an array.
-By sorting the items in the array, it is possible to look up information efficiently.
+we will see how to implement a set or a map using a list.
+By sorting the items in the list, it is possible to look up information efficiently.
 However, it turns out that adding and removing items is quite expensive.
-An array is a suitable way of storing a set or a map if its contents never changes.
+A list is a suitable way of storing a set or a map if its contents never changes.

-In Chapter [Search Trees](#binary-search-trees), we learn about *balanced binary search trees (BSTs)*, a data structure for sets and maps where adding, removing and searching are all efficient.
+- In Chapter [Search Trees](#binary-search-trees), we learn about *balanced binary search trees (BSTs)*, a data structure for sets and maps where adding, removing and searching are all efficient.
 BSTs also support the *sorted map* operations that we used in our final example.

-In Chapter [Hash Tables](#hashing), we learn about *hash tables*, another way to implement the set and map ADTs.
+- In Chapter [Hash Tables](#hashing), we learn about *hash tables*, another way to implement the set and map ADTs.
 In a hash table, `add`, `remove` and `contains` are even faster than in a BST, but hash tables are somewhat harder to use than BSTs, and do not support the